ewitulsk/PismoProtocol/indexer/README.md

 # Pismo Protocol Indexer

-This service indexes specific events emitted by the `pismo_protocol::positions` Sui Move module and stores them in a PostgreSQL database.
+This service indexes specific events emitted by the Pismo Protocol Sui Move modules and stores them in a PostgreSQL database.

 ## Features